 These services and programs are presently available through Dummerston Cares:

-Helpline (802-257-5800) is Dummerston Cares’ flagship service, having begun in 2006 under the leadership of Shirley Perkins.
-Helpline is a non-emergency telephone referral service for Dummerston residents, their families and/or caregivers.
+Message Line (802-257-5800) is Dummerston Cares’ flagship service, having begun in 2006 under the leadership of Shirley Perkins.
+Message Line is a non-emergency telephone referral service for Dummerston residents, their families and/or caregivers.

 FRIENDLY HOME VISITORS

 Dummerston Cares initiated this service in January 2017.
 Trained volunteers are matched with residents of any age and circumstance who can benefit from periodic social visits in their home or other residence.
 The volunteers for this service are highly motivated men and women who can provide caring companionship, and according to a client’s interest, may share crafts, music, games, reading or other activities with the people they visit.
 For information or to apply for a home visitor, please call the Helpline (257-5800).
 A Home Visitor coordinator will conduct a telephone interview and informational home visit with all applicants to ensure the best possible match of volunteers with clients.

 MEDICAL EQUIPMENT LOAN PROGRAM